MLB sets up local media group, could broadcast 17 teams - KESQ

 Billy Chambers, who had been Sinclair’s chief financial offer, started work on Feb.
 1 with MLB in a new position as executive vice president for local media.
 The new hires will report to Chambers.

-Johnson, a 27-time Emmy Award winner, has been with AT&T SportsNet Pittsburgh and will be responsible for MLB’s locally produced games.
-Pennell oversaw Bally Sports Regional Networks’ day-to-day financial operations.
-Burgess was vice president of technical operations for Bally Sports.
+The 55-year-old Johnson, a 27-time Emmy Award winner, has been with AT&T SportsNet Pittsburgh and will be responsible for MLB’s locally produced games.
+Pennell, 51, oversaw Bally Sports Regional Networks’ day-to-day financial operations.
+Burgess, 46, was vice president of technical operations for Bally Sports.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports